byronsha/TinyApp/README.md

 # TinyApp
 A tiny tutorial for a friend learning React who, like many, hates the initial setup required to get up and running and writing code.

-Also for those who sometimes feel like doing some coding on their Windows machine between matches in Dota 2, League, Overwatch, etc. :)
+Also for those who sometimes feel like developing on their Windows machine between matches in Dota 2, League, Overwatch, etc. :)

 Follow this tutorial or clone this repo to get started with using the following technologies:
 * ES6